rmirabelli/CoreAnimationSwiftPlaygrounds/README.md

 in Swift Playgrounds to develop effects that are worthwhile can can elevate you app.
 Free yourself of the tyranny of the edit-compile-run cycle, and get some cool (and fun) things happening!

+Be sure to open the Assistant View (locked rings) to see the samples in operation.